nbursa/AgoraNet/docs/CONTRIBUTING.md

 For major changes, please open an issue first to discuss.

-Thanks for helping improve Decentralized Plenum! 🙌
+Thanks for helping improve AgoraNet! 🙌